Enhancing Deep Reinforcement Learning: A Tutorial on Generative Diffusion Models in Network Optimization: Miscellaneous Issues

-GDM-based models are characterized by the ability to gradually add Gaussian noise to the training data, and then learn to restore the original data from the noise through a backsampling process.
-The process is similar to a receiver in a wireless communication system, which is required to recover the transmitted signal from the noisy received signal.
+GDM-based models are characterized by the ability to add Gaussian noise to the training data gradually and then learn to restore the original data from the noise through a back sampling process.
+The process is similar to that of a receiver in a wireless communication system, which is required to recover the transmitted signal from the noisy received signal.

-Thus, in \cite{wu2023cddm}, a GDM-based wireless communication channel denoising model is designed, which can be used as a new module to predict and remove channel noise after channel equalization, thus improving the overall performance.
-In particular, it relies entirely on the forward diffusion process without any received signal.
-When applied to a semantic communication system based on joint source channel coding (JSCC), whether in Rayleigh fading channels or additive white Gaussian noise (AWGN) channels, the GDM-based channel denoising model can effectively reduce the distance between the transmitted signal and the received signal.